Frequently Asked Questions about the Federal Budget

 For more information, see: Budget Reconciliation: The Basics

 Yes, federal agencies must prudently plan to spend money during its period of availability, but the President can request that Congress cancel or rescind some of this funding.
-The Congressional Budget and Impoundment Control Act of 1974 outlines a fast-track procedure for legislation responding to a President’s rescission request.
-Upon submitting a proposal to Congress, the President can withhold the funds targeted for rescission for up to 45 days.
-If Congress has not enacted legislation by the end of that period, the funds must be released, and they cannot be recommended for rescission again.
+The Congressional Budget and Impoundment Control Act (Impoundment Control Act) of 1974 outlines a fast-track procedure for legislation responding to a President’s rescission request.
+Upon submitting a proposal to Congress, the President can withhold the funds targeted for rescission for up to 45 days or until a withholding would prevent the funding from being prudently obligated.
+If Congress has not enacted legislation by the end of that period, the funds must be released, and they cannot be proposed for rescission again under the Impoundment Control Act.
 Until 2018, a president had not proposed a rescission under this process since 2000.
 In May 2018, President Trump sent a package of proposed rescissions to Congress for consideration.
-Congress did not approve any of the proposed reductions and the funding was released.
+Congress did not act on that request to approve any of the proposed reductions under the fast-track procedure, and the funding was released.

 Most close observers of the federal budget agree that over the long term if there are no changes in government policies, deficits will grow, pushing debt to unsustainable levels.
-Deficits are projected to grow from 3.9 percent of GDP in 2018 to 9.5 percent of GDP in 2048, as growth in spending for Social Security and major health care programs outpaces growth in revenues.
-The projected growth in spending for Social Security and health care programs, mostly Medicare, is driven largely by the aging population and growth in health care costs per capita.
+Deficits are projected to roughly double relative to the size of the economy from 2019 to 2049, as growth in spending for Social Security and major health care programs outpaces growth in revenues.
+The projected growth in spending for Social Security and health care programs, mostly Medicare, is driven largely by an aging population and growth in health care costs per capita.
 It is important to note that spending is not growing across the board.
-Both non-health mandatory spending, which includes safety-net programs such as nutrition assistance and unemployment compensation, and discretionary spending are projected to decline as percentages of GDP.
+Outside of Social Security and health care, all other mandatory spending – including safety-net programs such as nutrition assistance and unemployment compensation – is expected to decline as a percentage of GDP over the next decade.
+Discretionary spending is expected to decline as a percentage of GDP as well.
 On the other side of the ledger, federal revenues are projected to grow much more slowly than spending over the next three decades.
 CBO now projects that revenues will increase by about half as much as spending over the next 30 years.
-That gap would widen further if Congress chooses to extend certain temporary tax cuts that were enacted last year.
+That gap would widen further if Congress chooses to extend certain temporary tax cuts that were enacted in 2017.